SummaryFather: Thomas Rives

 The 1790 census places George Reeves in Pendleton SC.

 Apparently, Charlotte Reeves Robertson "persuaded" her parents to move to Nashville before 1800 as George Reeves Sr is not on the 1800 Pendleton District census.

 George most likely lived with Charlotte until his death on 19 February 1803 in Davidson County.

-Two descendants of George Reeves, through his sons Jordan and George Jr, have tested as members of DNA Group 8 in the Reeves DNA project.
+Research NotesThree descendants of George Reeves, through his sons Jordan, George Jr., and William, have tested as members of DNA Group 8 in the Reeves DNA project.

 SourcesChilds, James Rives.
 Reliques of the Rives, p322